wolfv6/keybrd/doc/keybrd_library_user_guide.md

     'KEY_A' was not declared in this scope
 ```
   Where 'KEY_A' could be any scan code.
-  Fix this from the Arduino IDE tool bar: Tools > USB Type > Keyboard + Mouse + Joystick
+  Fix this error from the Arduino IDE tool bar: Tools > USB Type > Keyboard + Mouse + Joystick

 Sketch items to check:
 * For each row, number of read pins in Row should equal number of keys.